snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 `array`, `object`, `NaN` and other types in the `enum` will be cast as fallback `VARCHAR(4096)`.

-_If content size is longer than 4096 it would be truncated when inserted into the RedShift._
+_If content size is longer than 4096 it would be truncated when inserted into the Redshift._

 </td>
 <td>